-- The American Dog Tick: It is brownish in color with white to grayish markings.
+- The American Dog Tick: It is brownish with white to grayish markings.
 It is also oval and flat measuring a length of 15 mm when engorged with blood and 5mm when unengorged.
 It’s common in America except in rocky mountain areas.
 Commonly found in grass areas and gardens.
 They are attracted by the smell of animals.
 They prefer living in areas of low vegetation and grasslands.
 They usually feed for 7 to 10 days.
 They later drop and hatch approximately 6, 500 eggs within a period of 14 to 32 days.
 They spread various diseases such as Rocky mountain disease and tularemia.
 Their saliva also contains toxins which when injected into the body cause tick paralysis.
-They take a day or two to latch their mouth parts into the skin therefore should be removed as soon as they are spotted.
+They take a day or two to latch their mouthparts into the skin.
+Therefore, they should be removed as soon as they are spotted.

-- Lone Star tick: This is a three host tick found in America.
-It’s brown in color.
-Females have slivery – white spots on their back while males have scattered white spots.
-It is commonly found in woody and forested area.
+- Lone Star tick: This is a three-host tick found in America.
+It’s brown.
+Females have silvery-white spots on their backs while males have scattered white spots.
+It is commonly found in woody and forested areas.
 It is also found in scrubland.
-It attaches mostly on domestic animals e.g. cattle, sheep, goats etc. They lay eggs 7 to 16 days after a blood meal.
+It attaches mostly to domestic animals e.g. cattle, sheep, goats, etc. They lay eggs 7 to 16 days after a blood meal.
 They later lay approximately 3000 to 8000 eggs that take 30 days to hatch.
-They also pass Rock y Mountain Spotted fever, Tularemia and tick paralysis.
+They also pass Rocky Mountain Spotted fever, Tularemia, and tick paralysis.

-- Deer/Black legged tick : This tick is commonly found in north America.
+- Deer/Black-legged tick: This tick is commonly found in North America.
 It thrives in areas of high humidity and mild winter temperatures.
-They transmit Lyme disease and erlichiosis in dogs.
+They transmit Lyme disease and ehrlichiosis in dogs.

-- Brown ear tick: They are brown in color and thrive in tropical weather conditions.
+- Brown ear tick: They are brown and thrive in tropical weather conditions.
 They vary in size depending on their state of feeding.
-They are about an 1/8 inch long after a blood meal and about ½ inch long without feeding.
+They are about 1/8 inch long after a blood meal and about ½ inch long without feeding.
 They like to attach in the ears and in between the toes of dogs.
-They are the only ticks that can thrive indoors and can be found in between crack, radiation vents, kennels and under rugs.
-They do not attach on humans.
-They transmit a rickessial disease known as erlichiosis.
+They are the only ticks that can thrive indoors and can be found in between crack, radiation vents, kennels, and under rugs.
+They do not attach to humans.
+They transmit a rickettsial disease known as ehrlichiosis.

 - Soft Ticks: This group of ticks has a soft abdomen lacking a hard exterior and has more rounded bodies.
 This includes:

 - Spinose ear tick: This group of ticks is common in arid areas.
 All stages of the tick’s life cycle i.e. larvae, nymph and adult stage all feed on different hosts.
 Found deep in the ear canal.
 Infestation lasts for several weeks.
-Their spiny cuticle causes a lot of trauma on the skin tissue of the dog which can be painful and often leads to formation of hematomas.
-They however do not transmit any diseases to dogs.
+Their spiny cuticle causes a lot of trauma on the skin tissue of the dog which can be painful and often leads to the formation of hematomas.
+They, however, do not transmit any diseases to dogs.

 Danger Ticks Present to Dogs

-Ticks are ectoparasites which attach to both animals and humans.
-Ticks insert their mouth parts deep into the skin of animals.
-Areas of attachment cause trauma, pain and inflammation.
-Ticks thereafter suck blood from the animals which may lead to anemia which can be life threatening.
+Ticks are ectoparasites that attach to both animals and humans.
+Ticks insert their mouthparts deep into the skin of animals.
+Areas of attachment cause trauma, pain, and inflammation.
+Ticks thereafter suck blood from the animals which may lead to anemia which can be life-threatening.